 e. whether the issue of the notice was an abuse of power or breach of fiduciary duty to act fairly and impartially.

 4.14 In undertaking a review of a supervised account notice AFSA Regulation can:

 c. set aside the decision or

-d. set aside the decision and make a decision in substitution of the decision which is set aside.
+d. set aside the decision and make a substitute decision

 5.1 A bankrupt is generally entitled to receive an automatic discharge from bankruptcy three years after the date on which the bankrupt’s statement of affairs was filed.
 A bankruptcy trustee must lodge an objection to a bankrupt’s automatic discharge from bankruptcy pursuant to section 149B when the trustee believes:

 a. that doing so will help make the bankrupt discharge a duty that the bankrupt has not discharged

 b. that there is no other way for the trustee to induce the bankrupt to discharge any duties that the bankrupt has not discharged.

 5.2 The trustee must also determine that at least one of the grounds of objection, as set out in subsection 149D (1) of the Act, applies.
 The notice must be lodged with AFSA's Official Receiver and a copy of the notice provided to the bankrupt.